BMC-CS-113/BMC-CS-113.github.io/labs/Lab04.md

 recursion and arrays.

-### Paired Programming rules

-This lab is a **paired programming assignment.** What exactly does that mean?
-You will be working in pairs on the CS lab computers.
-Each pair will be working on one computer.
-One person will be the **driver** and the other person will be the **navigator**.
-Here is the rule: the **driver** controlls the lab computer, but the **driver** can only type what the **navigator** tells them to type.
-For this to work well, each pair should be constantly talking among themselves.
-After each problem, you will switch roles, the navigator will become the driver and the driver will become the navigator.

-> **Switching Partners This Week**
-> Please find a new partner.
-You will working with this partner for the next 3 weeks.
-In 3 weeks time we will switch partners again.

-### Finishing the lab

-Before leaving the lab, make sure you fill out the attendance sheet and go through your answers with a TA or instructor.

 ## 1. Recursion

 As discussed in class, recursion is the process of a method invoking itself over and over again.
 There are two components to a recursive method: